Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 How to Get a Sharp Photo of a Fast-Moving Subject

-To capture a fast-moving subject you will have to use a high shutter speed.
+To capture a fast-moving subject, you will have to use a high shutter speed.
 For dogs running or people on bicycles, the minimum setting would usually be 1/500th of a second.
-Most modern cameras can support a higher shutter speed and it will likely be used.
+Most modern cameras can support a higher shutter speed, and it will likely be used.

 One thing to remember is that speed can be relative to your location.
 A car may be traveling at 55mph and can easily be photographed at 1/500th of a second heading straight toward you.
 That same car photographed from the side will be blurred.
 In fact, there probably isn’t a shutter speed fast enough on your camera to capture that shot blur-free.
 In that event, you would have to necessarily “pan” with the subject.

-Panning is where the camera is moved with the subject keeping it in the center of the frame.
+Panning is where the camera is moved, with the subject keeping it in the center of the frame.
 With some practice, you should be able to capture the subject blur-free.
 Of course, the background will be blurred, which is what you want.

-Open up the aperture to f5.6, f11 or higher and more light will enter the camera.
-Your depth of field will also be higher which will result in more of your photo in focus.
+Open up the aperture to f5.6, f11, or higher and more light will enter the camera.
+Your depth of field will also be higher, which will result in more of your photo in focus.
 This is great when you need the landscape to be in focus across the image.
 This is not so great when you want separation of your subject from the background by getting smooth blurriness or bokeh.

 Depth of field is why I use fast glass like my Panasonic 35-100mm f2.8 Lumix lens.
 I can typically dial the shutter speed to 1/1000 of a second to start and leave the aperture at f2.8.
-This makes for the optimal setting for getting in focus photos of my dogs.
+This makes for the optimal setting for getting in-focus photos of my dogs.

-However, this also brings up another issue and that is focus accuracy.
-If the aperture is set at f11 then a much larger area will be in focus.
-If f2.8 is used only a very small area will be in focus.
+However, this also brings up another issue, and that is focus accuracy.
+If the aperture is set at f11, then a much larger area will be in focus.
+If f2.8 is used, only a very small area will be in focus.
 This will cause you to possibly miss the shot as the subject goes by.

 I solve this problem by putting my camera in burst mode.
-Post-processing hundreds of photos won’t be a lot of fun, but the possibility of having a good number of in-focus images are far greater than if you were simply trying to time the scene with a single shot.
+Post-processing hundreds of photos won’t be a lot of fun, but the possibility of having a good number of in-focus images is far greater than if you were simply trying to time the scene with a single shot.

 Another tip for focus accuracy is to pre-focus on a single spot and wait for the action to come to you.
-Instead of chasing a dog around the yard trying to get a shot I will have a partner work with the dog to encourage it into the area I am focused on.
+Instead of chasing a dog around the yard trying to get a shot, I will have a partner work with the dog to encourage it into the area I am focused on.
 If photographing bicycles is your thing, then setting up at a location where you know cyclists will pass by and pre-focusing will make your work much easier.

 If you are still struggling with dark photos, then your other option is to increase the ISO.
 The higher the ISO setting on your camera, the more digital “noise” will be introduced.
 Some cameras handle grainy artifacts better than others.
 I use a micro-four-thirds camera and typically keep the ISO under 3200 at all times.
 A full-frame camera has no such limitations in low light.

 I try not to let it be an issue and simply shoot in good ambient light.
 I set the ISO around 400 in the shade and set it at the lowest setting in the sun.
-I don’t let the camera make the decision for me when I’m shooting fast moving subjects.
+I don’t let the camera make the decision for me when I’m shooting fast-moving subjects.
 Auto ISO is great; I just don’t use it for this type of photography.

 Whether a pro or novice, practicing your technique will bring results when trying to capture a moving object.
-Blurry photos are bound to happen but the more images that you take, the better your photos will ultimately be.
+Blurry photos are bound to happen, but the more images that you take, the better your photos will ultimately be.

 © 2018 Chris Morris